 - Standing loose.
 Horses that are relaxed will have their forelegs relaxed, standing loosely, often with the knees bent slightly outward from the body.

 - Stiff forelegs.
 When horses become excited or tense, they tend to hold their front legs more stiffly and upright, with their elbows tucked close to their sides.
 Some horses adopt this posture when they're excited because it helps them keep their balance better as they run; others do it as a defensive move when threatened or frightened by something nearby, such as another animal or person walking toward them too quickly.

 - Splayed out.
 This can indicate your horse is nervous or scared about something and might be considering bolting.

 - Hoof stomping.
 If a horse is irritated or upset about something, they may stomp their front hoof on the ground because they're frustrated.

 - Hoof pawing or digging.
 When your horse paws at the ground with their hoof, they're typically tired or feeling impatient.
 It can sometimes indicate anger, however, so keep an eye on this behavior and correct it if necessary.

 The Horse's Hind Legs

-The horse's hind legs are the strongest and most powerful muscles in the horse's body.
+The horse's hind legs are the strongest and most powerful muscles in its body.
 The hindquarters are the engine room of the horse's locomotion, and their body language is very important in determining how a horse is feeling.
-Most new riders are taught to watch the back legs closely, because that's where kicks come from, so pay attention to your horse's hind quarters.
+Most new riders are taught to watch the back legs closely, because that's where kicks come from, so pay attention to your horse's hindquarters.

 - Stiff hind legs.
-Stiffness in the hindquarters means that your horse is not relaxed; they may be angry or scared or just under stress from having too much to do.
+Stiffness in the hindquarters means that your horse is not relaxed; they may be angry, scared, or just under stress from having too much to do.